-In the first step, you need to download proper driver for your Ethernet adapter.
-As mentioned, there is no dedicated driver for Windows Server 2022, and you need to use one created for OS independent.
+In the first step, you need to download the proper driver for your Ethernet adapter.
+As mentioned, there is no dedicated driver for Windows Server 2022, and you need to use one created for OS independence.

-Once you download it, copy it to and extract it to your Intel NUC machine.
+Once you download it, copy it and extract it to your Intel NUC machine.

 It’s a time to make Ping happy.
-Let’s install Ethernet driver.
+Let’s install the Ethernet driver.

 - Open Device Manager and expand other devices.